Rchristiani/es6-easy-wins/talk.md

 var mySymbol = Symbol();
 ```

 Notice the lack of the `new` keyword.
 This will create a new symbol for us to use.
-Because this is a unique identifier we can use this to set private properties on our class.
+A Symbol is a unique identifier, because of this we can use this to set private properties on our class.
+No two Symbols are the same.

 ```
 var privateProp = Symbol();